The 10 best Call of Duty games of all-time

 1. Call of Duty 4: Modern Warfare

-Call of Duty: Modern Warfare
+A ghillied up sniper in Call of Duty 4: Modern Warfare

 (Image credit: Activision)

-Developer: Infinity Ward (original) / Raven Software (remastered)
+Developer: Infinity Ward / Raven Software (Remastered)

-Platforms: PS3, Xbox 360, Nintendo Wii, PC
+Platforms: PS4, PS3, Xbox One, Xbox 360, Nintendo Wii, PC

-Did you expect Black Ops: Declassified?
 Come on.
 There’s no argument that Call of Duty 4: Modern Warfare is the series’ highlight.
 A revelation at release and an indisputable classic now, this is the standard every new entry must measure up to.
 Revolutionary multiplayer, especially on consoles, is the main reason why.
 That alluring mix of compulsive unlocks, brilliant map design and powerful feedback is still hooking players to this day.
 Then there’s the peerless campaign.
-Bursting with unforgettable missions - Death From Above, All Ghillied Up, Charlie Don’t Surf to name a few - and a slither of surprising nuance, it’s the best war story the series has ever told.
+Bursting with unforgettable missions – Death From Above, All Ghillied Up, Charlie Don’t Surf to name a few – and a slither of surprising nuance, it’s the best war story the series has ever told.
 The 2016 remaster only improves on it, getting a timely visual update that makes it just as crisp as its bundle brother, Infinite Warfare.
-If you only ever play one Call Of Duty, make sure it is Modern Warfare.
+If you only ever play one Call of Duty, make sure it is Modern Warfare.

-For more heart pumping action, check out our collection of the best video game openings
+For more heart pumping action, check out our collection of the best video game openings.

 Sam Loveridge